Ease of Use

 Moomoo is available for iOS and Android smartphone as well as Mac and Windows computers.
 The platform appears to have been built with mobile devices in mind, but the sheer amount of functionality packed into Moomoo can make it somewhat difficult to navigate.
 There’s a bottom menu of tabs, for example, but the tabs that are available change based on what module you’re in.

 While Moomoo is extremely versatile in terms of the features it offers, the platform isn’t as customizable as you might expect.
 There’s no way to change the layout of the software on mobile or desktop, and you cannot set defaults for things like technical charts.
 One plus is that, in addition to custom portfolios, you can create an unlimited number of watchlists.

 While many apps and platforms are compatible with the popular ThinkOrSwim option through TD Ameritrade, Moomoo is only compatible for live trading with Futu Holdings Ltd., which owns Moomoo.
 Futu is a registered broker dealer and is a member of the Securities Investor Protection Corporation (SIPC) and the Financial Industry Regulatory Authority (FINRA).
 The brokerage offers commission-free trading on US stocks, margin trading, and extended trading hours.

 Moomoo Platform Differentiators

 Moomoo is an extremely comprehensive stock research and analysis platform.
-The mobile-first approach of this platform sets it apart from traditional brokerage tools, while the features that Moomoo offers are much more flexible and powerful compared to apps like Robinhood or Webull.
+The mobile-first approach of this platform sets it apart from other online trading platforms, while the features that Moomoo offers are much more flexible and powerful compared to mobile apps like Robinhood or Webull.

 The social network built into Moomoo is also a distinctive feature.
 While there are other social stock trading platforms, very few have such robust analysis tools available to traders.